alair-aurea/ansible-scripts/README.md

 ```

-If more secure connection is preferred you must use example inventory file for `ntlm`connection, continue and take note of the Thumbprint as it is going to be used later.
+If more secure connection is preferred you must use example inventory file for `ntlm`connection, and continue executing below powershell scripts.
 To get information about the winrm listener and print the Thumbprint again, just run:

 ```
 winrm enumerate winrm/config/Listener